This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-Enter your email address and we’ll send it straight to your inbox.
-Plus, you’ll receive our once-per-month newsletter!
+Enter your email address, and we’ll send it straight to your inbox.
+Plus, you’ll receive The Recipe Box, my weekly newsletter.

-What is a fruit crisp?
+What is a Fruit Crisp?

 A fruit crisp is a deep-dish baked dessert with fruit on the bottom and a streusel topping made from oats, sugar, and flour.
 This is different from a cobbler since a cobbler has pastry dough or biscuits on top instead of streusel.
 Crisp recipes can be made with pretty much any fruit.
 When done correctly, the result is a slightly thickened fruit filling and a toasted streusel topping.